astronomer/databricks-ml-example/README.md

 ## Requirements

 ### Bigquery
- - [Service account with correct permsissions](https://docs.databricks.com/data/data-sources/google/bigquery.html#step-1-set-up-google-cloud) to use with Databricks cluster
+ - [Service account with correct permissions](https://docs.databricks.com/data/data-sources/google/bigquery.html#step-1-set-up-google-cloud) to use with Databricks cluster

 ### Databricks
   - [Authentication token](https://docs.databricks.com/dev-tools/api/latest/authentication.html) (if you don't want to use a username and password to authenticate from Airflow)
-  - Existing cluster [setup with GCP credentials](https://docs.databricks.com/data/data-sources/google/bigquery.html#create-a-google-service-account-for-databricks) (you can use an on demand cluster but you will need to supply it the GCP credentials accordingly)
+  - Existing cluster [setup with GCP credentials](https://docs.databricks.com/data/data-sources/google/bigquery.html#create-a-google-service-account-for-databricks) (you can use an on demand cluster, but you will need to supply it the GCP credentials accordingly)
   - Notebooks for each task.
      - You can use the notebooks in the `example_notebooks` folder which have been provided in this repo to get started.